groue/GRDBQuery/Sources/GRDBQuery/Documentation.docc/MVVM.md

 In a MVVM application, a view relies on its view model for grabbing on-screen values, and handling user actions.
 Keeping the view model alive is important as long as a view is on screen.

-SwiftUI ships with a lot of ready-made property wrappers that control the lifetime of view models, and you are probably already using them in you MVVM SwiftUI applications:
+SwiftUI ships with a lot of ready-made property wrappers that control the lifetime of view models, and you are probably already using them in your MVVM SwiftUI applications:

 - [`@Environment`](https://developer.apple.com/documentation/swiftui/environment) and [`@EnvironmentObject`](https://developer.apple.com/documentation/swiftui/environmentobject) support well view models that outlive the views they feed.